CCI-MOC/xdmod-cntr/XdmodAID.md

 data.
 So I started looking in to this.

 With kim, we looked at the database structure and the data that was being pulled from OpenShift.
-The type coming from openshift is in fractions of a CPU which is a floating point type, where as the database field that this is stored in is an iteger.
+The type coming from OpenShift is in fractions of a CPU which is a floating point type, where as the database field that this is stored in is an iteger.
 Addtionoally, in the supremm database, this becomes a floating point.

 I have just started to work with the data that is processed here as it was not inserting any CPU data into the jobs table.
-This was due to the data coming from openshift often in fractional amounts of CPU.
+This was due to the data coming from OpenShift often in fractional amounts of CPU.
 One simple solution to this is to store the data in milli CPU by multiplying by 1000.
 This was tested in the xdmod-staging project on the nerc-infra cluster and seemed to work (ie, I got milli CPU in the jobs table).